Polar Bears are neutral Mobs that can be found in cold biomes in Minecraft. They’re large bears and often appear intimidating at first.

 Like with most builds, there are endless possibilities and ways to go about it.

-You won’t be able to see the Bears that well through this wall, but you can climb it and observe them safely.
+You won’t be able to see the Bears that well through this wall, but you can build a platform to climb it and observe them safely.

 When building large enclosures I always take my inspirations from real life zoos.
 In there bears are commonly placed in what could be called a large hole that we can look into.

-For this you’ll need plenty of materials as well as tools to do some terraforming.
+For a big enclosure you’ll need plenty of materials as well as tools to do some terraforming.
 If you’re not a big fan of terraforming in Survival, you can also try looking for naturally generated holes or indents in the landscape to build your enclosure inside of.

 An area near a hill with a small cave inside it can also be good.
 Just make sure that the cave doesn’t go too deep and has a dead end.
 Also make sure the area is easy for you to enclose.